Cost Optimization and Ranking of Subnets in Multi-subnet Clusters (AWS)¶

 - If the cluster is a pure On-Demand cluster, Qubole ranks the subnets based on the availability of IP addresses in different subnets.

 After ranking the subnets, Qubole tries to launch cluster nodes in the AZ corresponding to the best-ranked subnet.
-If an AZ does not have sufficient instance availability to launch master or minimum worker nodes, then:
+If an AZ does not have sufficient instance availability to launch Coordinator or minimum worker nodes, then:

 - For homogeneous clusters, Qubole tries to launch them in the next best AZ and so on until all AZs corresponding to specified subnets are considered.